 Grace to you!

-Many want to know how to overcome this or that sin?
-The Lord Jesus Christ’s warning concerning the dangers of sin shows us exactly how to deal with it.
-Though some theologians, “of niceness” or “feel good,” would say it was too violent or graphic to be quoted.
-I reply: it’s actually calling a spade a spade.
+In the Gospel of Mark 9:41-50, the Lord Jesus Christ warns against the lure of sin and its dangers.
+He shows us also how to deal with temptation to sin and how to fight it head-on.
+Though some theologians, “of niceness” or “feel good,” say the text is too violent or graphic to be quoted and shouldn’t be part of biblical values.
+I reply: It’s actually calling a spade a spade.
 When it comes to sin, frank talk is desirable.

-Jesus wants us to confront sin head-on.
+The Lord asks us to confront sin head-on.
 No room for dilly-dallying.
-Let me warn you, the language may sound violent.
-It’s not to be understood literally, but figuratively, while retaining the force of the urgency.
+Thus, though the language of Mark 9:41-50 may sound violent.
+It’s not to be understood literally, but figuratively, while retaining the force of the urgency of its moral call to action.

-Certainly, Jesus isn’t calling you to hurt any part of your body.
+Certainly, the Lord isn’t calling you to hurt any part of your body.
 Do no such thing.
 What, then, is Jesus teaching us in this text?
+The following are my thoughts on it.

 First, it’s for us to see clearly how dangerous sin is to us.
 I understand many people downplay the impact of sin.
-Please do not be deceived into thinking it doesn’t matter.
+Please do not be deceived into thinking sin doesn’t matter.
 It does.
 Heaven is for real and hell is for real.
 This isn’t some old, obsolete theology.
-It’s divine truth clearly stated in God’s word.
+It’s divine truth clearly stated in God’s Word.

-Third are the sins that come through the eyes – looking, staring, scanning, spying or searching that do not glorify God.
+Third are the sins that come through the eyes—such as looking, staring, scanning, spying or searching that do not glorify God.
 In our today’s world, the Internet and visual technologies are chief sources of temptation.

-Jesus’ proposal is this: Avoid the occasions of sin.
-Don’t touch; don’t go there where you know you will sin.
-Do not take a look at what will take away the joy of the Lord.
+Jesus’ proposal could, therefore, be seen as this: Avoid the occasions of sin.
+Don’t touch stuff that lead to sin.
+Don’t go where you know you will sin.
+Do not take a look at what will deprive you of the joy of the Lord.

 God love you.
 God bless you.